-The Federal Communications Commission (FCC) requires most digital device sold in the United States to meet the requirements of (CFR 47) rule part 15, subpart b.
-The FCC rule part 15b is not a new requirement; however it is often one of the most over-looked requirements exposing the “responsible party” to FCC enforcement and potential fines.
+The Federal Communications Commission requires all digital devices sold in the United States to meet the Unintentional Radiator requirements of 47CFR Part 15B.
+Part 15B is not a new requirement; however it is often one of the most over-looked requirements exposing the “responsible party” to FCC enforcement and potential fines.

-The FCC rule part 15b focuses on “unintentional” radiation or noise generated by a digital device.
-This noise could potentially impact the operation of other devices in a close proximity and therefore requires testing of the unintentional radiators.
+“Unintentional Radiation” is radio frequency noise generated by a device that is not used for telecommunications.
+This noise could potentially interfere and impact the operation of other devices, and therefore requires testing of the unintentional emissions.

 Common misconceptions about Verification and Declaration of Conformity (DoC) testing:

 - My device doesn’t have a transmitter so I don’t need any testing.